yWorks/yfiles-vue-integration-basic/README.md

 <img src="./src/assets/yfiles-logo.svg" alt="yFiles logo" height="100"/>

-# yFiles integration for Vue CLI
+# yFiles integration for create-vue

-This sample application serves as a basic scaffold of how to integrate [yFiles for HTML](https://www.yworks.com/products/yfiles-for-html) in a [Vue CLI](https://cli.vuejs.org/) application.
+This sample application serves as a basic scaffold of how to integrate [yFiles for HTML](https://www.yworks.com/products/yfiles-for-html) in a [create-vue](https://vuejs.org/guide/quick-start.html#with-build-tools) application.

 **To run this project, a valid [yFiles for HTML](https://www.yworks.com/products/yfiles-for-html) version is required.
 You can evaluate yFiles 60 days free of charge on [my.yworks.com](https://my.yworks.com/signup?product=YFILES_HTML_EVAL).**

 ## Version Information

-- Vue CLI v4.5
+- create-vue v3.3
-- yFiles for HTML 2.4
+- yFiles for HTML 2.5

 ## Getting Started